 Many people take ketamine by snorting it as a white powder.
 Snorting ketamine results in a more potent ‘rush’, and the drug acts more quickly when snorted than when ingested.
 Snorting presents a higher addiction risk and can damage the nasal passage.

-Ketamine begins to take effect in 20-30 minutes on average and typically lasts between 30-60 minutes.
-This is one reason why the drug is so popular: other party drugs such as LSD last much longer, and take effect after a longer period of time.
+The effects of ketamine abuse begin in 20-30 minutes on average and typically lasts between 30-60 minutes.
+This is one reason why the drug is so popular: other party drugs such as LSD last much longer, and take effect after a longer period.

 Lots of people know that ketamine is used medically as an anesthetic during surgery.
 However, many people are unaware of the recent research into the medical uses of ketamine.
 These exciting developments are not yet FDA-approved but are often used off-label as a treatment for chronic pain and treatment-resistant depression.
 Ketamine is sometimes sold as a nasal spray and, in medically controlled doses, can promote synaptic growth in those who struggle with depression, resulting in relief from symptoms.